Can you grow a company from a small CEE country? What’s it like aboard the Slovak #AirForceOne?

 - A fairly small market which allows for less costly “mistakes” and faster pivots

-- On a fun side-note: even early stage scale-ups have access to the visibility and interest of the Slovak President a often a seat aboard his Presidential Airbus which in NYC was parked close the President Trumps AirForceOne 😉
+- On a fun side-note: even early stage scale-ups have access to the visibility and interest of the Slovak President and often a seat aboard his Presidential Airbus which in NYC was parked close the President Trumps AirForceOne 😉

 - A common denominator was a lack of capital and the fact that the capital is provided at later stages than say in the US